yoavram-lab/Heatrisomy/README.md

 This is the repository for the manuscript:

-> Kohanovski*, Pontz*, Dahan, Pilpel, Yona, Ram. _Aneuploidy can be an evolutionary detour on the path to adaptation_.
+> Kohanovski*, Pontz*, Vande Zande, Selmecki, Dahan, Pilpel, Yona, Ram. _Aneuploidy can be an evolutionary diversion on the path to adaptation_.

 ## Repository structure